itspangler/geospatial-humanities-s2024/week/03_data/lab/slave-trade-staging.md

     **You should now have 4 layers in the map, plus 2 basemaps.**

-11. To the left of the screen in the **Contents** pane, underneath “**Drawing Order”,** order the layers by dragging them into place.
+11. To the left of the screen in the **Contents** pane, underneath “**Drawing Order",** order the layers by dragging them into place.
 You want the largest polygon layer, the **continents** layer, on the bottom and the points on top so we can see them.

     They should be in this order as shown below. **Also, notice your colors are probably different than mine.
 That is because there is no default color when you first bring data in... it’s totally random until you set the colors with symbology.**